Tết

 Tết (/vi/, 節), short for Tết Nguyên Đán (節元旦; lit.
-'Festival of the first day'), is the most important celebration in Vietnamese culture.
-Tết celebrates the arrival of spring based on the Vietnamese calendar and usually falls on January or February in the Gregorian calendar.
+'Feast of the first day'), is the most important celebration in Vietnamese culture.
+Tết celebrates the arrival of spring, which is on the first day of the first Vietnamese lunisolar month, and usually falls between late January and 20 February in the Gregorian calendar.

-Tết Nguyên Đán is not to be confused with Tết Trung Thu, which is also known as Children's Festival in Vietnam.
-"Tết" itself only means festival but it would generally refer to the Lunar New Year in Vietnamese, as it is often seen as the most important festival amongst the Vietnamese and the Vietnamese diaspora, with Tết Trung Thu regarded as the second-most important.
+Tết Nguyên Đán is not to be confused with Tết Trung Thu (Mid–Autumn Festival).
+"Tết" itself only means "festival", but it would generally refer to the Lunar New Year in Vietnamese, as it is often seen as the most important festival amongst the Vietnamese and the Vietnamese diaspora, with Tết Trung Thu regarded as the second-most important.

-Vietnamese people celebrate Tết annually, which is based on a lunisolar calendar (calculating both the motions of Earth around the Sun and of the Moon around Earth).
-Tết is generally celebrated on the same day as Chinese New Year (also called Spring Festival), with the one-hour time difference between Vietnam and China resulting in the new moon occurring on different days.
-Rarely, the dates of Vietnamese and Chinese Lunar New Year can differ, such as in 1985, when Vietnam celebrated Lunar New Year one month before China.
+Vietnamese people celebrate Tết annually, which is based on a lunisolar calendar that calculates both the motions of Earth around the Sun and of the Moon around Earth.
+Tết is generally celebrated on the same day as Chinese New Year (also called Spring Festival), with a one-hour time difference between Vietnam and China resulting in the new moon occurring on different days.
+The dates of the Vietnamese and Chinese Lunar New Year occasionally differ, such as in 1985, when Vietnam celebrated Lunar New Year a month before China.
 It takes place from the first day of the first month of the Vietnamese lunar calendar (around late January or early February) until at least the third day.

-Tết is also an occasion for pilgrims and family reunions.
-They set aside the trouble of the past year and hope for a better and happier upcoming year.
+Tết is also an occasion for pilgrimages and family reunions.
+Celebrants set aside the trouble of the past year and hope for a better and happier upcoming new year.
 This festival can also be referred to as Hội xuân in vernacular Vietnamese, (from lễ hội, "festival", and mùa xuân, "spring").

 History

-The Lunar Year holiday was originally brought to Vietnam by the Chinese, who had formally incorporated Vietnam into their Han Dynasty empire in 111 BCE and mostly had ruled it for over 1000 years until the collapse of the Tang Dynasty in the 10th century.
-That historic period of Chinese rule had significantly influenced Vietnamese culture, language, and administration, as Chinese governors had attempted for complete Sinicization.
-Vietnamese Lunar New Year today still retains a degree of the original Chinese customs such as giving of lucky money in red envelopes and use of the lunar calendar, but has also over time, evolved its own separate and unique traditions that reflect Vietnam's distinct culture and identity, which includes the Vietnamese zodiac where the Vietnamese do not use the Ox, Rabbit, and Sheep in the Chinese zodiac but instead replace them with the Buffalo, Cat, and Goat, respectively, as well as traditional Vietnamese dishes.
+The Lunar New Year holiday was originally brought to Vietnam by the Chinese, who had formally conquered Vietnam into their Han Dynasty empire in 111 BC and mostly ruled it for over 1000 years until the collapse of the Tang Dynasty in the 10th century.
+That historic period of Chinese rule significantly influenced Vietnamese culture, language, and administration, as Chinese governors had attempted complete Sinicization.
+Today, Vietnamese Lunar New Year still follows the lunar calendar and retains original Chinese customs, such as gifts of lucky money in red envelopes.
+However, Vietnam also evolved its own distinct traditions, including customary Tết dishes, that reflect Vietnamese culture.
+The Vietnamese zodiac has the Buffalo, Cat, and Goat instead of the Ox, Rabbit, and Sheep in the Chinese zodiac.